tjumyk/mine-sweeper/README.md

  Intermediate |16         |16          |40
  Hard         |30         |16          |99

- The default parameters are adopted from the "Easy" difficulty and will be used when no custom parameters are given (e.g. when you double-click it).
+ The default parameters are adopted from the "Easy" difficulty and will be used when no customized parameters are given (e.g. when you double-click it).